 Start a podcast talking about the different places you visit.
 Describe the look for your listeners and talk about the landmarks.
 You could be in a pub or school, or the bank or park.

 8. Tell different stories about your sponsors

-If you do a show that has a sponsor, you can create a show based around your interactions with that company.
-Interview their staff or talk about their product..
+If you do a show that has a sponsor, you can create a show based on your interactions with that company.
+Interview their staff or talk about their product...

 9. Start a guessing show

 You can start a guessing show, where you describe different things to your listeners and make them guess what they are.
 This will be an interactive show; therefore, it will be focused more on the audience.
 Listeners can call in or reach out via social media to take part.

 10. Record your daily activities and the things you talk about

 You can record your daily activities, giving people insight into what you do and the things you discuss daily.
 If you have an exciting life, people will look forward to listening to what you do daily.

 A preparation podcast describing how you or people, in general, prepare for any type of event.
 It could be preparing for dinner, a big business meeting, an event, a birthday, or any of your daily activities.